Head of Caburn Hope

 While a personalised, tailored approach is important for company-wide reward communication, executive reward communication often needs to go even further down the individualised route.

-For the power of the reward to be fully realised within an organisation, you need a reward communication strategy that informs, inspires and engages your teams.
+For the power of the reward to be fully realised within an organisation, a reward communication strategy that informs, inspires and engages your teams is essential.

 Effective reward communication requires a combination of expert knowledge of HR and internal communications, with an in-depth understanding of marketing best practice.